 It is time to think about developing a theoretical model for free-reed instruments.
 You might think that the simplest model would correspond to a reed set in a wall between two large open spaces, with a different steady pressure imposed in the two spaces.
 That would certainly create some air flow past the reed, related to the pressure difference by the kind of model we have already used successfully for woodwind and brass instruments.

 But this configuration lacks a crucial ingredient if we want to build a model like the earlier ones.
 In our models of woodwind and brass instruments, spontaneous oscillation happened as a result of a feedback loop, in which the air flow past the reed interacted with the acoustical response of the instrument tube.
 But if both sides of the reed are essentially open to empty space, no such strong acoustical feedback can occur.
-That is not to say that a reed set in a wall between two large rooms might not vibrate with sufficient pressure difference — at present, it appears to be an open question whether this can occur.
-But if did occur, it would rely on a different kind of instability, perhaps depending on the detailed pattern of local fluid flow.
+That is not to say that a reed set in a wall between two large rooms might not vibrate with sufficient pressure difference — it almost certainly could if the geometrical details around the reed were suitably designed.
+But such a spontaneous vibration would rely on a different kind of instability, depending on the detailed pattern of local fluid flow.
 We will side-step this possibility for the moment, but we will return to it later, at least briefly.

 The very simplest option to create some acoustic feedback is to have the reed set in the wall of a closed chamber with a finite volume.
 Air flow in and out of this chamber will automatically create changes of mean density, leading to changes of pressure that can provide acoustical feedback on the reed vibration.
 In terms of instruments, this chamber might correspond to the bellows of a concertina or the mouth cavity of a harmonica player.
 The resulting idealised geometry is sketched in Fig. 4, and this is precisely the situation investigated by the experiment of Tarnopolsky, Fletcher and Lai , designed to test a theoretical model developed earlier by Fletcher .